daavids/template/readme.md

 Starter template structure for a PHP project

+Some of the source code is taken from: https://github.com/BlackrockDigital/startbootstrap-modern-business

 File structure:
 --config/ : all non-public PHP files - db connections, functions etc.
 ----router.php : function that loads the views